Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 Sometimes known as expeller-pressed, cold pressed grapeseed oil is also a recent invention.
 100 years ago, your average vineyard farmer couldn’t dream of acquiring the miracle treatment lying in tantalising piles in front of him, but now, we have extremely powerful machinery to push the oils out.

-This alternative factory process is performed at cooler temperatures and without any brutal chemical solvents and additives.
+This alternative factory process is performed at cooler temperatures and without any chemical solvents and additives.
 Rather than chemicals, our old friend the sun is employed (at 5 bucks an hour probably) to dry the seeds out on hardwood trays.
 This cold-pressing keeps the vitamin E intact as well.

 An excellent grapeseed oil product